 The fact that it was Roman armies who penetrated Parthian territory, and not vice versa, meant that the inhabitants of the Roman empire knew a greater measure of peace and prosperity than those of the Parthian empire.
 In the latter, the centres of Hellenistic civilization in Mesopotamia were in the direct path of invading Roman armies, and suffered accordingly.
 This had the effect of greatly weakening Hellenistic cultural influences in the Parthian empire.
 This development was strengthened by an apparently deliberate policy of fostering an Iranian cultural revival by the Parthian aristocracy.

 The Middle East at this period was a region of religious change.
 New mystery religions such as Mithraism were spreading in the region.
-Above all, Christianity was born in Judaea and Galillee, and began spreading around the Middle East from after AD 30.
-By AD 200 it was to be found throughout both the Roman and Parthian empires, and even (on a much smaller scale) in India.
+Above all, Christianity was born in Judaea and Galillee, and began spreading around the Middle East from after 30 CE.
+By 200 CE it was to be found throughout both the Roman and Parthian empires, and even (on a much smaller scale) in India.

 Judaea, the small area which gave birth to Christianity, saw disastrous developments for its Jewish inhabitants.
-It was the scene of two great rebellions against the Roman empire (AD 66-71 and AD 132-36) which ended in the complete destruction of the Jewish holy city of Jerusalem (and its rebuilding as a Roman colony), and the dispersal of the Jewish people from their homeland.
+It was the scene of two great rebellions against the Roman empire (66-71 CE and 132-36 CE) which ended in the complete destruction of the Jewish holy city of Jerusalem (and its rebuilding as a Roman colony), and the dispersal of the Jewish people from their homeland.

 In 224 the Parthians were overthrown by a Persian dynasty called the Sasanians.
 They tightened the administration of the empire and breathed new life into the struggle with Rome.
 By this time the Roman empire was facing difficulties on all its frontiers, and so the Sasanians were soon posing a formidable threat to Rome’s eastern provinces.
 The nadir of Roman fortunes came when their emperor, Valerian, was captured by the Persians in 260.
 After this they were able to restore their defences and the Sasanians were unable to achieve such a striking success again for centuries.
 Nevertheless, the Persian empire continued to pose a constant threat to the security of Rome’s eastern frontier, and from the late 3rd century onwards, the two empires, both now much more militarized than before, glowered at each other across their heavily armed frontiers.
 They even employed rival Arab tribes to protect their southern desert frontiers.